duniter/duniter-v2s/docs/api/runtime-calls.md

 </details>

-Certify an invited smith which can lead the certified to become a Smith
+Certify an invited Smith, which can lead the certified to become a Smith.

 ### AuthorityMembers - 11